 Indigenous peoples have claimed rights to a substantial portion of the lands in Canada.
 TSU operates in territories in which such claims have been advanced.
-Such claims, if successful, could have a significant adverse effect on the development of natural gas projects and power development and generation in the jurisdictions in which these operate.
+Such claims, if successful, could have a significant adverse effect on the development of energy infrastructure projects in the jurisdictions in which these operate.
 This could have a materially adverse effect on TSU's business and operations, including, without limitation, the renewable energy produced by TSU's facilities or on the operation or development of facilities for natural gas distribution and renewable power.